research-fosdem/research-fosdem.github.io/index.md

 We invite **developers and users of open tools and technologies** used in a research and investigation context to contribute to the 2023 edition of [FOSDEM](https://fosdem.org), the largest open-source conference in Europe.
 We understand research as the general process of knowledge production and inquiry.
-This includes **scientific research, investigative journalism, data journalism, as well as research and investigations undertaken by NGOs, civil society, community and activist groups**, etc.
+This includes **scientific research, investigative journalism, data journalism, OSINT, as well as research and investigations undertaken by NGOs, civil society, community and activist groups**, etc.

 We seek talks about:
 * **New releases of open source software**.
 Introduce a new tool or infrastructure about knowledge production or management.
 We appreciate context about the project, at the crossroads of open source software and open science.